-Below is the birth chart of the late, great John Lennon, composer of such timeless gems as Lucy in the Sky with Diamonds, Strawberry Fields Forever, Give Peace a Chance, Happy Xmas (War is Over), and Imagine (with its utopian ideals about everyone ‘living life in peace’).
-His mild protest songs have much to do with the fact that he was an idealistic, peace-loving sun Libran, plus the moon in politically-minded Aquarius.
+Below is the birth chart of the late, great John Lennon, composer of such timeless gems as Lucy in the Sky with Diamonds, Strawberry Fields Forever, I Am The Walrus or – from his solo work – Happy Xmas (War is Over), # 9 Dream and Imagine (with its ideals about everyone ‘living life in peace’).
+His mild protest songs have much to do with the fact that he was an idealistic, peace-loving sun Libran, always looking for that imagined Utopian future.
+He was also very politically motivated, which is what we should expect with the moon in socially-minded Aquarius.
 Here it is then:

 Then there is that emotionally ‘dry’ Aquarian moon.
 Together with their facility for humanitarian values and getting along with others, Aquarian types are often attracted to the arena of political protest as a way of making a point.
 As astrologers are aware, they like to stand up for theirs’ and others’ rights.
 Not only did John dabble in political songs (e.g. Revolution and the Sometime in New York City album), he was personally involved with revolutionary figures from the hard left when he moved to New York in 1971.
 In fact, the Nixon government were so wary of his activities that he was, for a time, the subject of FBI surveillance.